Do I need a Windows Registry cleaner?

-If you don't suggest Registry cleaners what should I do?
+If you do not suggest Registry cleaners what should I do?

 There are several things that can be done to resolve computer issues before attempting to use a Registry cleaner on your computer.
-If you're experiencing issues we suggest you try the below suggestions before resorting to a Registry cleaner.
+If you are experiencing issues we suggest you try the below suggestions before resorting to a Registry cleaner.

-- If you're getting an error, search for that error.
+- If you are getting an error, search for that error.
 Often steps on how to resolve that issue can be found without needing a Registry cleaner.

 - Run through the basic troubleshooting steps for your version of Windows here.